awslabs/aws-well-architected-labs/content/Cost/200_Labs/200_Cloud_Intelligence/Cost & Usage Report Dashboards/Dashboards/1b_cur_setup.md

 This policy supports objects encrypted with either SSE-S3 or not encrypted objects.
 For SSE-KMS encrypted objects additional policy statements and replication configuration will be needed: see https://docs.aws.amazon.com/AmazonS3/latest/userguide/replication-config-for-kms-objects.html

-#### Set up S3 bucket replication from each Payer (Management) account to S3 bucket in Governance account
+#### Set up S3 bucket replication from each Management (Payer) account to S3 bucket in Governance account

-This step should be done in each payer (management) account.
+This step should be done in each management (payer) account.

 1. Open S3 bucket in Payer account with CUR.
 2. On Properties tab under Bucket Versioning section click Edit and set bucket versioning to Enabled.